 - Business brokers or buyers may need it if you are seeking to sell your business and need to show proof of its existence, history and compliance.

 How Do You Get a Certificate of Good Standing?

 Now that you are sold on becoming an upstanding business owner who wants to comply with the rules and get your Good Standing Certification, the next question is, how do you get one?
 It’s fairly simple.

 Once you have your business entity formed and registered as a legal entity with the secretary of state, you will then need to file the appropriate Good Standing Certificate form with your state.

 After you file and receive, make sure to stay up-to-date on any fees to the secretary of state to renew your business, file your Annual Reports and pay any other necessary business taxes.

 Get Your Certificate of Good Standing Today

 Ready to get your Certificate of Good Standing?
-Incfile can handle the paperwork for your Certificate of Good Standing for just $49 (plus any applicable filing fees in your state).
-So save your time and let Incfile handle the logistics while you keep focusing on what matters most: growing your company.
+Incfile can handle the paperwork for your Certificate of Good Standing for at an affordable price.
+And if you form your business with Incfile, it’s included in our $0 business formation package (plus state fees).
+Not only that, but you’ll also get a free Registered Agent for the first year.
+So, save your time and let Incfile handle the logistics while you keep focusing on what matters most: growing your company.